The Hunts of Bratton Fleming

 This is no doubt the reason why many Hunt marriages were made with 'outsiders', and took place in other parishes.
 Marriages 200 years ago would have been 'arranged' to at least some degree, and the parents would have sought 'suitable' partners for their sons and daughters - partners from prosperous families, preferably with prospects of inheritance.
 Within Bratton Fleming there would have been few families, with eligible daughters, as prosperous as the Hunts.
 But farmers from a fairly wide area would have known each other, meeting at market, and this could have been a basis for 'arrangements' for sons and daughters who would themselves have little opportunity to meet regularly.
 Indeed customs may have changed little from those described by Henry Best in 1641 regarding the fashions of (well-to-do) country weddings, the steps being taken as follows:

-The young man's father, or he himself, writes to the father of the
+The young man's father, or he himself, writes to the

 maid to see if he shall be welcome in the house.